-Chinese takeaway death: Man admits killing but denies murder
+Treorchy Chinese takeaway death: Man admits killing but denies murder

 The following morning Wenjing was getting ready for school and messaging friends on Snapchat.

-Mr Jones told the court she sent her last message at 09:27 GMT and did not respond to messages after that because "she had by now been killed by the defendant".
+Mr Jones told the court she sent her last message just before 09:30 GMT and did not respond to messages after that because "she had by now been killed by the defendant".

 Later around 11:00, Mr Jiang heard someone pacing around downstairs and found Mr Xu who asked him into the basement for a cigarette and to get some fish from the freezer, the court heard.